microsoft/sca-fuzzer/docs/intro/02-install.md

 ### 1. Requirements

+**Hardware**: x86-64 or ARM64 CPU.
+Specifically:

-* Architecture: Revizor supports Intel and AMD x86-64 CPUs.
+* All Intel and AMD x86-64 CPUs are supported.
-We have experimental support for ARM CPUs (see `arm-port` branch) but it is at very early stages, so use it on your own peril.
+* Some ARM CPUs are also supported, namely Microsoft Cobalt and Raspberry Pi.
+Other ARM CPUs may work, but are not officially supported.

+**No virtualization**:
-* No virtualization: You will need a bare-metal OS installation.
+You will need a bare-metal OS installation.
 Testing from inside a VM is not supported.

-* OS: The target machine has to be running Linux v4.15 or later.
+**OS**: The target machine has to be running Linux v4.15 or later.

 ### 2. Python Package